willyvaessen/100DaysofCode/README.md

 Almost 1/3 of the way to 100 Days of Code, learning and making friends online.
 Today I want to continue on freeCodeCamp with one or two lessons, and maybe even finish the certification projects, but first there's work to do regarding Sharepoint.

+End of the day: I finished the Cat Painting on freeCodeCamp can called it a day.